-WHAT IS A SEIZURE?
+WHAT IS AN EPILEPTIC SEIZURE?

 A seizure is a brief electrical disturbance in the brain.
 There are many types of seizures, but they are generally classified into two main categories based on which part of the brain is involved.
 Generalized seizures affect the whole brain.
 Partial seizures only affect part of the brain.

 Generalized Tonic Clonic (formerly known as Grand Mal)

 Tonic Clonic seizures are characterized by a fall and rigidity.
 It is followed by shallow breathing or temporarily suspended breathing, bluish skin and possible loss of bladder or bowel control.
 The seizure generally lasts a couple of minutes.
 There may be some confusion and/or fatigue, followed by a return to full consciousness.Absence (formerly known as Petit Mal)

 Absence seizures are most common in children.
 It begins with a blank stare, only lasting a few seconds.
 The absence seizure may also be accompanied by rapid blinking or chewing movements of the mouth.
 The child or adult may not be aware of what’s going on during the seizure, but quickly returns to full awareness once it has stopped.
 This type of seizure should not be mistaken for daydreaming or a lack of attention.Focal Seizures with Impaired Awareness (formerly known as Complex Partial)